The Judybats: Sire Records era

 The band promoted the album by appearing on Late Night With Conan O'Brien on October 4, 1994, performing "Sorry Counts".
 In an interview with The Advocate the following month, Heiskell acknowledged that he was gay, but otherwise rarely discussed his sexuality with the press, choosing to write about it only indirectly in his songs until his solo career.
+Looking back in 2023, Heiskell said, "It wasn't talked about in the open all that much back then, but more nuanced.
+Even so, some people expected me to come out and shout 'I'm A Gay Man!' to sell records. ...
+I wasn't willing to do that."
 Full-Empty fared poorly on the charts and the band broke up soon afterward.

-In a 2008 interview with Popdose, Jeff Heiskell claimed that his dissolution of the band was attributable to several factors, with the last tour being "a nightmare of panic attacks and depression."
+In a 2008 interview with Popdose, Heiskell claimed that his dissolution of the band was attributable to several factors, with the last tour being "a nightmare of panic attacks and depression."
 Heiskell had been writing a screenplay about his experiences as a teenager that rendered him "an emotional wreck for nearly two years."
 Moreover, Heiskell alleged that band members Paul Noe and David Jenkins had attempted to convince him to break up the Judybats and form a new band with them.
 Heiskell explained, "By the time the tour ended I weighed 157 pounds – I'm nearly six feet tall – and could scarcely go out during the day for fear of having a bout of serious anxiety."
 Additionally, Warner Bros. decided to cull their roster of artists, which saw the Judybats losing their contract.
 "The idea of running about playing shows for schmucks in an attempt to get signed again made me break out in a sweat just thinking about it.
 And I was convinced that my life had become nothing more than trying to write the next college radio jingle of the week."